 This is life.
 This is love.
 And this is also part of the natural ebb and flow of relationships.

 Not only did I want to do everything I could to nurture a close, loving relationship with my son, I also wanted to do everything in my power to keep love, passion and connection with Susie alive and growing as well.

 Not only do I still have a really good relationship with my son, but Susie and I are closer, more connected and more in love after being together for over 22 years as we were in the beginning of our relationship.

 –One thing I can say without hesitation is that communication has been one of the keys to all of this working.

 When things got difficult, the commitment to not run away, to not hide, to continue to open as love and the willingness to have difficult conversations even when you would prefer to just not have to deal with anyone or anything made all the difference.

-And one person can totally change a relationship for the better!
+What I also know is that one person can totally change a relationship for the better!